LucaVazz/DualisWatcher/README.md

 > Because refreshing the same page manually every few days is just ~~way too easy~~ inefficient.

 ### Disclaimer
 *This software is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Duale Hochschule Baden-Württemberg or Datenlotsen Informationssysteme GmbH or any of its subsidiaries or its affiliates.*
 *This software is provided "as is" and any expressed or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the author or additional contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).*

+### Features
+- Watch your Dualis Account for additions, deletions or changes to your course results.
+- Optionally also watch a DHBW Mannheim Schedule for changes.
+- Optionally get notified via mail about these changes.
+- Save yourself precious time through all these nice features.

 ### Setup
 1. Install [git](https://git-scm.com/) >2.12